 |NSG 3982||Senior Seminar: Synthesis of Nursing Practice||3|

 |MATH 1150||Statistics I||3|

 "I chose to transfer to Curry because I'd attended a large public university where my lecture classes ranged from 300-400 students.
 When I came to Curry I noticed how small the classes were, and that was really important to me," says Nursing major Taylor Pacheco.

 Dr. Susan LaRocco originally joined Curry College as a temporary faculty member in the Division of Nursing with the notion that she would be teaching at Curry for only a year.
 But after the initial honeymoon period ended, Dr. LaRocco had fallen in love with the College...and she quickly found that the feeling was mutual.

 Each semester, Curry College Nursing students engage with residents of the Simon C. Fireman Residential Community, an independent senior housing complex affiliated with Hebrew SeniorLife, as part of their Nursing of Older Adults course.
 Structured activities foster mutual respect and regard as students and older adults benefit from discussion, reflection and experiential learning.
 Students and residents value these enriching intergenerational encounters that promote an enhanced awareness and appreciation for the worth and dignity of each individual.

-Amber Soucy '13 applied to several colleges when looking at Nursing programs, but when it came down to making a decision, the choice was clear.
-"I was directly accepted into the Curry Nursing program...I received better scholarships from Curry...and I would also get to start my clinical rotations during sophomore year, so I would gain that real world experience right off the bat."
+Amber Soucy '13, a Psych Nurse at Westwood Lodge Hospital and Correctional Nurse at Massachusetts Correctional Institution explains the advantages of choosing the Curry Nursing program, "I was directly accepted into the Curry Nursing program...I received better scholarships from Curry...and I got to start my clinical rotations during sophomore year, so I gained real world experience right off the bat."

 The Sigma Theta Tau Honor Society (Theta at Large) at Curry College is active in supporting local nursing scholars through our ongoing research and academic awards program.